-Allan Nackan, Partner at Farber and co-leader of the firm’s Restructuring practice, and Rob Stelzer shed light on the recent changes to the Wage Earners Protection Program Act (‘WEPPA’)—including how it addresses certain criticisms as well as what it means for Canadian employees impacted by a business failure.
+Allan Nackan, Partner at Farber and co-leader of the firm’s Restructuring practice, sheds light on the recent changes to the Wage Earners Protection Program Act (‘WEPPA’)—including how it addresses certain criticisms as well as what it means for Canadian employees impacted by a business failure.

 Introduced in July of 2008, the Wage Earner Protection Program Act (“WEPPA”) provides a basic security net for employees who lose their job when their employer becomes bankrupt or subject to a receivership.
 Protection under the WEPPA is provided to employees for outstanding wages, vacation pay, termination pay, or severance pay up to a cap of a certain number of weeks of the maximum insurable earnings (in 2018, prior to the changes discussed below, this equates to approximately $3,980).
 The WEPPA excludes certain employees including those who served as an officer or director, had a controlling interest in the employer, were not dealing at arm’s length with the employer, or held certain managerial positions.